 18. I'm an unemployed individual looking for a job.
 Can ETP direct me?

 The Employment Training Panel funds training programs for California Employers/Contractors.
 These training programs contain a variety of jobs intended for individuals who meet certain eligibility requirements.
-This list is currently under construction and will be posted in the future.
+Click here to view current training opportunities for individuals.
 You may contact the Employment Development Department, Job Services for information on employment opportunities.

 19. How to access ETP Records or submit a Public Records Act Request?